 If the child has a backup emotional support system, then he is less likely to display any inimical effects of divorce of his parents.
 The emotional support could range from having a supportive sibling to grandparents that foster the child while the biological parents resolve the divorce.
 In some cases, the single parent may handle the situation in a calm and rational manner, which can ensure that the child does not suffer any adverse influence of the divorce.

 It is clear that suffering is inescapable for the child, but you can make an effort to mitigate it.

 It is okay for a wife and husband to split, but a mother and father must always stay together for the sake of their children.
-Perhaps the best way to prevent a child from suffering is to resolve the conflict and get back together as a happy family.
+So perhaps the best way to prevent a child from suffering is to try and resolve the family conflict and get back together as a happy family.
 However, if that is not possible, following are some tips to keep the little one mentally strong:

 1. Do not keep the impending divorce a secret: